-When you’ve decided on bringing home a rescue cat, you’ll need to prepare a starter kit that includes feeding and drinking bowls as well as complete and balanced food and treats that meet her nutritional needs.
-Aside from feeding your cat age-appropriate meals, you can occasionally feed her fresh produce found in your kitchen.
+When you’ve decided on bringing home a rescue cat, you’ll need to prepare a starter kit that includes feeding and drinking bowls as well as complete and balanced meals and treats that meet her nutritional needs.
+Aside from feeding your cat age-appropriate meals, you can occasionally feed her fresh fruits and vegetables found in your kitchen.
 In this blog post, we discuss:

 - What foods do cats typically eat?

 - Fruits a cat can and cannot eat

 - Vegetables a cat can and cannot eat

 - Other considerations when feeding fruit or vegetable to a cat